 As the OMI agent runs as root, successful attackers leveraging these vulnerabilities could potentially escalate privileges locally or execute code remotely with the greatest of system access.
 The most concerning vulnerability is CVE-2021-38647, a technically trivial attack.
 In the case that OMI’s management port (5986, 5985, and 1270) is enabled and accessible to the internet, an attacker can send a crafted packet to gain root access by just removing the authorization header.

-Customers that use Azure Linux machines utilizing any of the tools listed above (or any configuration where the HTTP/S listener is enabled) should consider themselves vulnerable and are urged to follow Microsoft's guidance on updating.
+Customers who use Azure Linux machines utilizing any of the tools listed above (or any configuration where the HTTP/S listener is enabled) should consider themselves vulnerable and are urged to follow Microsoft's guidance on updating.

 Alert Logic Coverage